Russian soldier on trial in first Ukraine war-crimes case

-KYIV, Ukraine (AP) — A Russian soldier went on trial in Ukraine on Friday for the killing of an unarmed civilian, marking the first time a member of the Russian military has been prosecuted for a war crime during the 11-week conflict.
+KYIV, Ukraine (AP) — A 21-year-old Russian soldier went on trial Friday in Kyiv for the killing of an unarmed Ukrainian civilian, marking the first war crime prosecution of a member of the Russian military from 11 weeks of bloodshed in Ukraine.

-Scores of journalists and cameras packed inside a small courtroom at the Solomyanskyy district court in Kyiv, where the suspect, Sgt.
+Scores of journalists and cameras packed inside a small courtroom at the Solomyanskyy district court in Ukraine’s capital, where the suspect, Sgt.
 Vadim Shyshimarin, sat in a glassed-off area wearing a blue and grey hoodie, sweatpants and a shaved head.

 He faces up to life in prison under a section of the Ukrainian criminal code that addresses the laws and customs of war.
 Ukraine’s top prosecutor, with help from foreign experts, is investigating allegations that Russian troops violated Ukrainian and international law by killing, torturing and abusing possibly thousands of Ukrainian civilians.

-Friday’s initial proceedings in Shyshimarin’s case were brief.
+Friday’s hearing in Shyshimarin’s case was brief.
 A judge asked him to provide his name, address, marital status and other identifying details.
 He also was asked whether he understood his rights, quietly replying “yes,” and if wanted a jury trial, which he declined.

 The judges and lawyers discussed procedural matters before the judges left the courtroom and then returned to say the case would continue on May 18.